Data-Driven Modeling Approaches for Optimal Control and Control Co-Design of Floating Offshore Wind Turbines

-It can be seen from Fig.~\ref{fig:DEL-OF} that $\bm{x}_{c,\textrm{train},1}$ is close to the optimal level set.
-We repeat the same study with another DFSM trained from another value of $\bm{x}_c$, shown in Fig.~\ref{fig:DEL-OF-sc} marked as $\bm{x}_{c,\textrm{train},2}$.
-This point is chosen as it is in a region with a high DEL value compared to $\bm{x}_{c,\textrm{train},1}$.
-We subsequently refer to the DFSM constructed from these points as DFSM~1 and DFSM~2, respectively.
-The scaled values of the \DEL{} are plotted in Fig.~\ref{fig:DOE-DEL-scaled} for the two DFSM and OpenFAST models.
-It can be seen from these plots that although the DEL design space predicted by the two DFSMs is different, they both can produce a sufficiently accurate representation that can be used in early-stage design optimization studies. \xsection{Conclusion} In this article, we investigate an approach to building continuous-time low-fidelity models of complex systems like floating wind turbines --- termed a derivative function surrogate model (DFSM).
+\xsection{Conclusion} In this article, we investigate an approach to building continuous-time low-fidelity models of complex dynamic systems such as floating wind turbines --- termed a derivative function surrogate model (DFSM).
 We proposed an approach to extract the state derivative information from system simulations by constructing polynomial approximations of the states and evaluating the derivatives of these approximations.
 With the extracted state derivative information, we presented a novel way to construct a linear-parameter varying state-space model that can predict key system states and outputs, given the controls.
 We explored how the DFSM approach compares to different data-driven low-fidelity modeling approaches, like system identification and deep learning, presented in the literature.
 The results from these studies show that the DFSM approach is more consistent when it comes to predicting the dynamics of the wind turbine system considered in this study.